 August 4, 2017

-What is an accredit school?
 Accreditation is a process of validation in which colleges, universities and other institutions of higher learning are evaluated.
-The standards for accreditation are set by a peer review board whose members include faculty from various accredited colleges and universities.
+The standards for accreditation are set by a peer review board, whose members include faculty from various accredited colleges and universities.

 La’ James International College (LJIC) has been accredited by The National Accrediting Commission of Career Arts and Sciences (NACCAS) NACCAS is recognized by the U.S. Department of Education as a national agency for the institutional accreditation of postsecondary schools and departments of cosmetology arts and sciences, including specialized schools.
 It presently accredits approximately 1,300 institutions that serve over 120,000 students.
 These schools offer over thirty courses and programs of study that fall under NACCAS’ scope of accreditation.